-In 2023, we made significant investments in AI-based initiatives, including generative AI.
-In November 2023, we announced a series of generative AI initiatives designed to assist in the transformation of the legal profession.
-Most notably, the commercial releases of AI-Assisted Research on Westlaw Precision and CoCounsel Core AI Assistant for lawyers.
-We returned \$3.1 billion to our shareholders through our return of capital transaction and share repurchases.
-In 2023, the total shareholder return of our U.S. and Canadian dollar denominated common shares was approximately 135% and 132%, respectively.
+Significant Investment in Generative Al In 2023, we made significant investments in Al-based initiatives, including generative Al. In November 2023, we announced a series of generative Al initiatives designed to assist in the transformation of the legal profession.
+Most notably, the commercial releases of Al-Assisted Research on Westlaw Precision and CoCounsel Core Al Assistant for lawyers.
+Returns to Shareholders We returned \$3.1 billion to our shareholders through our return of capital transaction and share repurchases. and Share Performance In 2023, the total shareholder return of our U.S. and Canadian dollar denominated common shares was approximately 135% and 132%, respectively.
 During this same period, the total shareholder return for our U.S. dollar-denominated shares was higher than the S&P 500 Composite Index and the total return for our Canadian dollar-denominated shares was higher than the S&P/TSX Composite Index.
-We invested \$1.2 billion in four acquisitions throughout the year further deepening our focus on content-enabled technology.
+Acquisitions and Dispositions We invested \$1.2 billion in four acquisitions throughout the year further deepening our focus on content-enabled technology.
 In January 2023, we acquired SurePrep, LLC, a US-based leader of 1040 tax automation software and services.
-In July 2023, we acquired Imagen Ltd., a cloud-native media asset management company.
-In August 2023, we acquired Casetext, Inc., a California-based company which used generative AI to build technology for legal professionals.
-This acquisition was integral in our ability to accelerate our generative AI initiatives launched in November 2023.
+In July 2023, we acquired Imagen Ltd., a cloud native media asset management company.
+In August 2023, we acquired Casetext, Inc., a California-based company which used generative Al to build technology for legal professionals.
+This acquisition was integral in our ability to accelerate our generative Al initiatives launched in November 2023.
 In November 2023, we acquired full ownership of Westlaw Japan, a leading providing of comprehensive legal information services, featuring the largest case law database in the Japanese market, which had previously operated as a joint venture between Thomson Reuters and Shinnippon-Hoki Publishing.
-In 2023, we received gross proceeds of \$5.4 billion from the sale of approximately 56 million LSEG shares.
+Monetization of LSEG Shares In 2023, we received gross proceeds of \$5.4 billion from the sale of approximately 56 million LSEG shares.